Database, Tables, Views, and Indexes

 ALTER TABLE ALTER REDUNDANCY alters the segment part redundancy for future segments of an existing table.

-Note that altering a segment part redundancy setting will only affect data loaded after applying the SQL statement.
+Note that altering a segment part redundancy setting only affects data loaded after applying the SQL statement.

 Parameter | Type | Description |